SuleimanFarah/sunpy/Home:-Weekly-Community-Meetings-Archive.md

 ### Agenda

-* Adopting sunpy-soar: Maintenence promises and precidents.
+* Adopting sunpy-soar: Maintenance promises and precidents.
     * Will got a response back from the help desk re: SOAR query errors--open up line of communication this way? or better for those closer to SolO (i.e. Laura/Shane) to make this contact
 * Presence at TESS
     * SunPy after-hours tutorial per usual?